cucla/Basics/Stack/Cplusplus_Stack/README.md

   <li>string&emsp;&emsp;fast random access; inserting/deleting other than at the back may be slow</li>
 </ul>
 <br>The stack adaptor takes an existing sequential container type and makes it act like a stack.
 Uses deque by default, can be implemented on a list or vector as well.<br>
-C++ std::stack it doesn't expose iterators; it has not been designed for iterating over elements.
+C++ std::stack doesn't expose iterators; it has not been designed for iterating over elements.
 Use std::vector.